 Gamers date non-gamers regularly and many times, it goes well.
 The gamer will go off to their weekly game, giving their partner some time alone, and neither partner is upset about it.
 For healthy and happy relationships, in which both partners invest quality time and effort, this sort of arrangement is not a problem.
 A good number of relationships are not quite so healthy, however.
 I've seen some very unhappy gamer relationships over the years, and in each instance, gaming has been present but not at fault.
 One couple I knew had serious problems on multiple levels and when the stress got to be too much, the husband utterly disconnected from reality by playing games.
 Another couple I knew would bring their marital arguments right into game sessions, making other gamers witness their quarrels and generally ruining everyone's evening.

 Yet another couple had major power struggles erupt over gaming.
-The guy wanted to game with his friends and even tried to show his girlfriend what the game was like.
-Not only was she not at all interested, but she didn't want him to be interested either.
+The guy wanted to play with his friends and even tried to show his girlfriend what the game was like, so she wouldn't worry based on stereotypes.
+Not only was she not at all interested, but she didn't want him to be interested, either.
 She would provoke arguments on game night, or call him to pick her up from somewhere during a game, or call his cell phone regularly throughout the night.
 She didn't care about how rude she was being to everyone else because she was only concerned about getting her own way and asserting her control over her boyfriend.
 It still makes me grit my teeth when I think about it.

 It's one thing to deal with a problematic gamer, and another thing to deal with a gamer's problematic relationship.
-I was a player in the games with the fighting gamer couple, and they were both personal friends I liked.
-I tried to get them to take their fights outside the game (and to get help, and to stop fighting), to no avail.
+I was a player in the games with the fighting gamer couple I mentioned above, and they were both personal friends.
+I tried to help them calm down, take their fights outside the game, and get help, to no avail.
 Nothing mattered to them but their own anger.
 It was just as frustrating with the controlling girlfriend and her gamer boyfriend.
 We just wanted to have a day to hang out and enjoy our game.
-It got to the point where the sound of his cell phone made the rest of our group see red, and we resented the boyfriend for allowing his girlfriend's rude behavior.
-It was difficult for us to see that that's the way his relationship worked.
-It was even more difficult for us to accept that his relationship would continue in the same fashion no matter what we wanted.
-The control, the disrespect, it was woven into the heart of their interactions.
+It got to the point where the sound of his cell phone made the rest of our group see red.
+It was difficult for us to accept that that's the way his relationship worked and that there was nothing we could do about it.
+Eventually, she got her way, and he no longer played with us.